JohnTelford/Ulysses/Tech Memoir/Tech Memoir.md

 programmer writes and the underlying hardware signals
 Microcode is a specialized type of firmware embedded within the CPU itself.
 It
 provides low-level instructions that translate complex machine instructions into sim-
-16pler, more fundamental operations that control the CPU’s internal circuits.
+16pler, more fundamental operations that control the CPU’s internal circuits.
 Essentially,
-16pler, more fundamental operations that control the CPU’s internal circuits.
+16pler, more fundamental operations that control the CPU’s internal circuits.
 Essentially,
 microcode acts as an intermediary, converting higher-level CPU instructions into de-
 tailed control signals that direct hardware behavior.
 It is stored in a special control
 memory inside the processor